 - Total Disclosure: Thank you for that invaluable information.

-- Jessie Petersen: There’s a couple of things I didn’t see in your video.
+- Jessie Petersen: There are a couple of things I didn’t see in your video.
 These are possibly things that are only really known within the family.
 I haven’t seen any mentions of these things anywhere:

 2) To my knowledge, we never received an official autopsy report.
 Haiti took several weeks to deliver the body, and it was so full of embalming fluid that no autopsy was possible once it got to America.

-3) Monica’s sister has tried to get reporters to look into Monica’s death, but they all say the same thing, it’s too high risk a story.
+3) Monica’s sister has tried to get reporters to look into Monica’s death, but they all say the same thing, it’s too high-risk a story.
 Aside from all that, on my last visit to her parents, her mother told me that several days before her death, Monica was practically begging her mother to fly her home right away.
 She said she had a horrible toothache and couldn’t stand the pain.
-Her mother told her to try to find someone in Haiti to look at it rather than coming way back to the states.
+Her mother told her to try to find someone in Haiti to look at it rather than coming back to the States.

 - Total Disclosure: Wow, Jesse, thank you, that confirms my fears.
 If the mainstream media fears the story is because they know it was murder, and powerful people are involved.

 - Jessie Petersen: After looking into her death, I think she knew something and knew somebody else was onto her.
 That is just speculation, but the timing of it all is odd.
 Pretty much what I know, besides what you already put in your video.
 If it was murder, I think her parents need to know that, and can possibly find some measure of peace from that.
 I do not know how to go about that, but I very much appreciate your work.

 - Total Disclosure: Thank you so much, my friend, you have been amazing.
 With your help, I think we are closer to uncovering more truth about her case.
 I appreciate your courage immensely.
 I know it is very hard.

 - Jessie Petersen: For sure, please do let me know if you find anything else about her.